 Whether you’re a commercial worm farmer or a small-scale household, knowing which method is right for you is key to achieving the optimal results.
 This article outlines the pros and cons of each method, and will help you choose which method to use for your situation.

-Here in the Philippines, farmers often vermicompost by first anaerobically pre-composting substrate before letting the worms take over.
+Farmers in the Philippines often vermicompost by first pre-composting substrate before letting the worms take over.
 This breaks down the substrate, making it safe for the worms.
-Others, however, skip this step, and instead use low nitrogen bedding as substrate.
-Although it is feasible for farmers with large expanses of land, and high volumes of waste to pre-compost their waste, it is almost impossible to do with the amounts of waste produced by regular households.
+For others, including most households, pre-composting would be impractical.
+Instead, we skip this and use low nitrogen substrate such as newspaper, cardboard and rotten leaves as bedding.
+Although it is feasible for farmers with large swathes of land and tonnes of waste, it is almost impossible on a small scale.
 Here is a quick comparison between these two methods:

 For most households, it’s impractical to pre-compost your waste.
 Hence, we recommend preparing carbon-rich or slow-rotting material for your bedding.
 Examples include: CocoGro Worm Bedding, Newspaper, and Cardboard.

 If you don’t plan on pre-composting your waste, stick to materials that won’t rot quickly as your bedding.
 Then, feed your worms once or twice a week with fast-rotting material such as fruit and vegetable scraps, used coffee grounds, and lawn clippings.